harrywang/bigdata-cookbook/README.md

 This cookbook contains a number of recipes to setup a few systems for big data analytics.
 Note that there are professionally developed cookbooks for setting up those systems that can be found at https://supermarket.chef.io/.
 This cookbook is for learning and teaching purpose and only tested on Mac.
+I try to add comments to the recipes to document the commands - I highly recommend reading the recipes to learn the installation and configuration details.
 I referred to many online tutorials and articles as found in the references section at the end of this README - many thanks to those authors.

 - Hadoop: hadoop recipe installs Hadoop 2.6.0 (single node cluster) on Ubuntu 14.04 and configures the system to run a simple word count python program (counting the words in the lyrics of the song "[Imagine](https://www.youtube.com/watch?v=DVg2EJvvlF8)" by John Lennon) using Hadoop Streaming API.
 - Spark: spark recipe installs spark 1.6.0. pre-built for Hadoop 2.6 and later.
-- HBase: hbase recipe installs hbase 1.1.4.
+- HBase: hbase recipe installs hbase 1.1.5.
+- Hive: hive recipe installs hive 2.0.0 with Derby as the metadata store

 ### Instructions